 As a school we assume that some pupils experience sexual harassment and/ or sexual abuse while at school.
-This kind of behaviour is not acceptable and will not be tolerated.
-If we discover such incidents have occurred, we will support the victim and apply this policy taking into considerations the expectations of the school's Safeguarding Policy and Keeping Children Safe in Education 2022.
+This kind of behaviour is not acceptable and the school adopts a zero tolerance approach.
+If we discover such incidents have occurred, we will support the victim and apply this policy taking into considerations the expectations of the school's Safeguarding Policy and Keeping Children Safe in Education 2024.
 Parents are likely to be informed and if appropriate outside agencies contacted, to take advice.